google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-deps-rems.md

 {% include "web/_shared/contributors/josephmedley.html" %}

-## Remove AppCache from insecure contexts.
+## Remove AppCache from insecure contexts

 When used over insecure contexts, AppCache potentially allows *persistent* online and offline cross-site scripting attacks.
 This is a serious escalation from regular cross-site scripting.

 To mitigate this threat, AppCache is now only supported on origins that serve over HTTPS.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/UKF8cK0EwMI/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5714236168732672) &#124;